SoK: The Pitfalls of Deep Reinforcement Learning for Cybersecurity: Pitfalls of Modeling Environments

 Security problems often inherently lack complete information, for example a defensive agent does not know the full range of attacks an adversary could employ.
 Such problems are described as \emph{partially observable}.
 In \acp{POMDP}, agents have only partial knowledge of an otherwise `hidden' state~\cite{hausknecht2015deep}.
 Treating a \ac{POMDP} as fully observable when it does not model full system dynamics, can lead to suboptimal behavior and systematic blind spots in the learned policy~\cite{simon_learning_2025}.
 Therefore, when an environment is partially observable, the implications must be explicitly analyzed and appropriately mitigated.

 \begin{boxME}

 \end{boxME}

 \textbf{Prevalence of M-PO} Across the 66 papers reviewed, we identified clear partial observability issues in 20 papers (\textbf{30.3\%}) and lesser issues in 20 papers (\textbf{30.3\%}).
 Of these 40, 8 papers (12.1\%) explicitly acknowledge the presence and potential issues of partial observability, yet do not mitigate it.
-The unaffected remaining 26 papers (\textbf{39.4\%}) either did not consider a partially observable task or directly accounted for it in their modeling.
-The prevalence of this pitfall indicates that partial observability is a pervasive challenge in \ac{DRL} applications to cybersecurity.
+The remaining 26 papers (\textbf{39.4\%}) either did not consider a partially observable task or directly accounted for it in their modeling.
+Such prevalence indicates that partial observability is a pervasive challenge in \ac{DRL} applications to cybersecurity.
 While the number of papers acknowledging the issue show that some awareness exists, it does not match the high prevalence of partial observability in cybersecurity tasks.
 Furthermore, this highlights the need to translate solutions from the broader \ac{DRL} community into cybersecurity contexts.

-\textbf{Security Implications of M-PO} Unmitigated partial observability often manifests as a vulnerability only \emph{after} training.
-Consider an agent trained on incomplete information, if the partial observability remains unmitigated, the agent may not infer the hidden dynamics of the environment required to effectively perform the task.
+\textbf{Security Implications of M-PO} Unmitigated partial observability often manifests as a vulnerability \emph{after} training.
+Consider an agent trained on incomplete information, if partial observability remains unmitigated, the agent may not infer the hidden dynamics of the environment required for effective performance.
 Therefore, agents can develop `blind spots' due to the unobservability of a system.
 Such policies may be optimal in simulation, but in the real-world they have a limited `key hole' view, leaving them vulnerable to malicious actors.